Category Archives: Creative Destruction

 So while CMOs may want to do more content marketing, the marcomm folks tasked with execution are simply not equipped for the job.
 They then hire out of work journalists or a marketing services agency to create authentic content, but can’t resist the marcomm urge to control the message.
 Yes, copy and journalism can both generate business, but they are not the same thing.

-Here are 3 possible paths to success for marketers who are serious about leveraging content marketing: Read the rest of this entry
+Here are 3 possible paths to success for marketers who are serious about leveraging content marketing: (more…)

 Will mobile commerce steal Black Friday?